I Retired at 33!

 I would put myself in the latter group.
 Our household has grown moderately rich by being frugal, saving a large proportion of our earnings, and investing our assets wisely.
 No winning lottery ticket ever fell into our pockets (who wastes money on lottery tickets anyway right? ).
 No unknown rich great uncles that hate their immediate family have left us massive inheritances.
 Yet.
 Unfortunately we were born without a trust fund.
 Neither of us have ever worked at a dot com or start up that paid out huge stock options eventually worth millions when Google or Facebook bought the start up.

 My wife and I had regular jobs working roughly 9 to 5 each day and we saved most of our paychecks.
 When we first started working after college, collectively we made well under $100,000 annually.
 In 2013 when I quit working, our household income topped out around $150,000 annually.
 While working, we consistently pumped our savings into 401k’s, IRA’s, HSA’s, 529’s, and regular brokerage accounts.
 These investments grew enormously over roughly ten years and made us financially independent today.
+Here’s the full story on how we went from zero to millionaire in ten years.

 Want to keep in touch with Root of Good?
 Get Social!